Skyscanner/backpack/packages/bpk-animate-height/README.md

 > Animate height using CSS transitions.

 Note: This was forked from https://github.com/Stanko/react-animate-height.
-We have added functionality to set the display property of the container to `display: none;` when the height is equal to 0.

 More information on the easing values can be found at [http://easings.net/](http://easings.net/)